DannySliekers/Chatter/README.md

 # Chatter
-Chat program to chat on a local connection
-A little chatter to chat on localhost
+A little chat program to chat on localhost